Baisesaurus: Discovery and naming

-In 2022, Ren et al. described Baisesaurus robustus, a new genus and species of basal ichthyosauromorph.
+In 2022, Ren et al. described Baisesaurus robustus, a new genus and species of basal ichthyosauromorphs.
 The generic name, "Baisesaurus", combines a reference to the type locality in Baise, China, with the Greek "saurus", meaning "lizard".
 The specific name, "robustus", means "robust".

-Description
+Description and classification

 Baisesaurus was likely at least 3 m long.
 It was more similar to Utatsusaurus than to any other ichthyosauromorph, with similar size and anatomical traits.
 It can be inferred from related animals that Baisesaurus was a strong swimmer with long, compact forelimb bones.

-Classification

-Baisesaurus likely represents a basal member of the clade Ichthyosauromorpha.
-The describing authors explain that it may represent a member of the Ichthyopterygia.
-However, such a classification is highly tentative.
+Baisesaurus likely represents a basal member of the clade Ichthyosauromorpha, albeit outside of the clades Hupehsuchia or Nasorostra.
+In their 2022 description, Ren and colleagues explained that it may more precisely represent a member of the Ichthyopterygia, but such a classification is highly tentative.